alexodle/fantasy-football/API_ENDPOINTS.md

 1. **Email Address** and **Password** (e.g. `email:password`)
 2. **Token** (e.g. `token:`)
 3. Nothing (when no credentials are passed the server considers the user "Anonymous")

+The API supports token based Authentication to avoid having to pass sensitive information (e.g., *Email Address* and *Password*) with every request.
+To obtain a temporary token (with an expiration of 1 hour), the client can send an authenticated request to the following endpoint:

+* `/api/token`

 # Resource Endpoints